-Being a CDPAP caregiver is challenging.
+Being a CDPAP family caregiver is challenging.
 It’s even harder when you don’t have a support system to guide you and ensure your physical and emotional well-being.

 However, sometimes all you need is a good book to get past the darkest days.
 It reminds you to take a moment for yourself and provides you with the knowledge you require to provide the best care for your loved one or patient.